ajferraro/fastreg/README.md

 A faster regression routine for Python.

-There are a number of regression routines for Python, but none of them handle vectorised calculations.
+There are a number of regression routines for Python, but none of them handle vectorised calculations (to my knowledge).
 A classic example of this problem is regression in time of an array which includes spatial dimensions.
 A simple way to approach this would be to loop over each spatial point.
 This approach is extremely slow.
 A faster approach is to use matrix operations.